wp-plugins/mf-gig-calendar/readme.txt

 1. Upload the folder 'mf-gig-calendar' to the '/wp-content/plugins/' directory,
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Insert the shortcode `[mfgigcal]` wherever you want the calendar to appear.
+3. Insert the shortcode `[mfgigcal]` wherever you want the calendar to appear (read the instructions in the widget for advanced display options).
 4. Start entering events under the 'Event Calendar' menu!

+Easy peasy.

 == Frequently Asked Questions ==